Security Whitepaper

 KEK — Key Encryption Key

-Derived from your PIN on your device using PBKDF2-SHA-256 with 100,000 iterations and a 256-bit random salt.
-The KEK wraps the CEK before sending it to the server.
+Derived from your PIN on your device using Argon2id with m=65,536 (64 MiB), t=3, p=1 and a 256-bit random salt.
+Argon2id is the OWASP-recommended algorithm for password-based key derivation — its memory-hard design makes offline brute-force attacks using GPUs or ASICs significantly more expensive than PBKDF2 or bcrypt.
 The KEK itself never leaves your device and is never stored anywhere.

 When you enter your PIN to unlock, your device derives the KEK locally, uses it to unwrap the CEK from the server, and holds the CEK in memory for the duration of your unlock session.
 When the session expires or you lock manually, the CEK is discarded from memory.